Error signals for overcoming the laser power limits of gravitational-wave detectors: Introduction

-The achievable arm power and squeezing are limited, in practice, by thermal distortions of the test masses~\cite{AsharpTCSReqs:2022}.
-In recent work~\cite{FROSTI_PRL}, we reported the potential of a new class wavefront actuator, known as the FROnt Surface Type Irradiator (FROSTI), to enable next-generation quantum noise targets when used to augment LIGO's existing thermal compensation capabilities~\cite{Brooks:2016}.
+In recent work~\cite{FROSTI_PRL, Tyler_2025_Optica}, we reported the potential of a new class wavefront actuator, known as the FROnt Surface Type Irradiator (FROSTI), to enable next-generation quantum noise targets when used to augment LIGO's existing thermal compensation capabilities~\cite{Brooks:2016}.
+The FROSTI projects a corrective annular heating pattern onto the front surface of each test mass near the edge.
 However, \textit{realizing} the potential sensitivity improvements of Ref.~\cite{FROSTI_PRL} relies on there also existing error signals to precisely identify the optimal power settings of the wavefront actuators, so as to minimize root mean square (RMS) wavefront errors across the full aperture of the mirrors.
 No direct error signals containing full-aperture wavefront information exist in LIGO today.
-LIGO's existing Hartmann wavefront sensors~\cite{Brooks:2016}, for example, are fundamentally limited in their field of view by the size of the probe beam.
+LIGO's existing Hartmann wavefront sensors~\cite{Brooks:2016} are fundamentally limited in their field of view by the size of the probe beam.
 For optical systems with large optics, such as gravitational-wave detectors, this restriction constrains the field of view to only the central region of the optics.
 Similarly, Virgo employs phase cameras as wavefront sensors to measure the spatial structure of the laser fields, but these systems also suffer from a limited field of view due to the limited beam size~\cite{van_der_Schaaf:2016}.